david-pawar/ShawlGalore-Project/README.txt

 0717 so far everything is going on smooth thanks  too my previous experience and detailed tutorial.

 created a new class ShawlOccasionViewModel in Models folder and added code

+0732 got error in searching, web page is not showing

+0736 in view/Shawls/Index on line 11
+error = did not edited the code copied from tutorial